DaVinci Resolve

 An independent filmmaker can use DaVinci Resolve to handle the entire post-production pipeline for their feature film or short.
 From editing raw camera footage in the Edit page, performing advanced color grading in the Color page, creating visual effects in Fusion, to mixing and mastering audio in Fairlight, all can be done within a single application, eliminating the need for multiple software licenses and complex round-tripping workflows.

-A YouTube content creator can leverage the free version of DaVinci Resolve for professional-grade video editing and color correction for their weekly uploads.
+A YouTube content creator can use the free version of DaVinci Resolve for professional-grade video editing and color correction for their weekly uploads.
 They can quickly cut videos in the Cut page, apply stylish looks using the Color page, add motion graphics for intros/outros in Fusion, and ensure high-quality audio with Fairlight, all without any watermarks or export restrictions up to 4K resolution.

 A professional colorist relies on DaVinci Resolve's industry-leading color grading tools to achieve specific looks and maintain color consistency across high-end commercial and film projects.
-They can utilize its advanced HDR grading, precise primary and secondary corrections, and collaborative features to work with directors and cinematographers in real-time, ensuring the final image meets cinematic standards.
+They can use its advanced HDR grading, precise primary and secondary corrections, and collaborative features to work with directors and cinematographers in real-time, ensuring the final image meets cinematic standards.

 A VFX artist integrates DaVinci Resolve's Fusion page into their workflow for creating complex visual effects and motion graphics.
 They can composite green screen footage, generate 3D particles, track objects, and animate titles directly within Resolve, benefiting from its node-based interface for intricate compositions, often collaborating with editors on the same project.